fortyninemaps/karta/README.md

 [![Build Status](https://travis-ci.org/fortyninemaps/karta.svg?branch=master)](https://travis-ci.org/fortyninemaps/karta)

-*Karta* is a simple to use package for spatial analysis in Python.
+*Karta* is a package for spatial analysis in Python.
 It streamlines processing vector and raster data.

 For example, read or create vector geometries: